nrodgers1/Microbialite_simulator/README.md

 This repository contains the main notebook which was used to generate the data in the paper as well as the interactive simualtor in notebook form and as a .jl file.

+To understand the workings of the model likely the interactive simulator code is probably the cleanest to read as it does not require all the plotting, measurement and parrellisation code.
+Extensions and your own plotting can likley be made by your friendly LLM of choice given this base.

 ## Interactive Simulator